 Note: Fees for transfer or duplication of registration certification is half of the above mentioned charges.

-Visit UP Transport official website and under “Online Services” you can find “Vehicle Related Services”, click it then select “Application Status”.
+To Check RC Status Online in UP - Visit UP Transport official website and under “Online Services” you can find “Vehicle Related Services”, click it then select “Application Status”.
 It will redirect you to Parivahan website, where you can enter your vehicle’s registration number, state and RTO and obtain your RC Status.
+Here is the step by step guide for checking RC status in Uttar Pradesh:

+Note: Alternatively, you can check using the mParivahan mobile app by entering your vehicle registration number.
 Go to your nearest RTO (in UP), with your RC details (Car registration Number) and valid ID Proof.
-RTO will provide you with your RC Status if for some reason you are not able to get it online.
+RTO will provide you with your RC Status if, for some reason, you are not able to get it online.

-Road tax in UP is formulated on factors like cost of vehicle for private vehicles and seating capacity, weight, and duration of travel for commercial vehicles.
+Road tax in UP is formulated on factors like the cost of the vehicle for private vehicles and seating capacity, weight, and duration of travel for commercial vehicles and is collected by RTO Uttar Pradesh.
 The following table represents road tax in UP for private and commercial vehicles.

 Sr. No | Type of Vehicle | Base for Taxation | Periodicity of Tax | Rates of Taxes |